image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 2. Stir in the warm water and melted butter — this can easily be done with a spoon or whisk.
 Ensure your water is warm but not hot!
 We don’t want to kill the yeast.

 3. Gradually stir in the remaining flour until a soft dough forms.
-First, we’ll add in a few cups, and then we’ll add the last couple of cups in gradually, so that we are never past the point of having a nice soft dough.
-The most important thing when making yeast dough is not to add too much flour — we want our dough just past the point of being sticky.
-It will be incredibly soft and smooth.
+The key is not to add too much flour — stop when the dough is just past sticky.
+It should be incredibly soft and smooth.

-4. Let the dough rise in a quite warm place (I like to turn my oven on to preheat and leave it for 3-5 minutes before turning it off) for an hour and a half.
+4. Let the dough rise in a warm place (I like to preheat my oven for 3-5 minutes, then turn it off) for 1.5 hours.

-5. Roll out your hot dog buns (I roll mine the same way I roll my regular buns, just longer and thinner — about 6″ by 1.5-2″) and place them on a parchment lined baking sheet 1″ apart — we want them to touch as they start to rise and bake so they will help lift each other up.
+5. Roll out your hot dog buns (I roll mine the same way I roll my regular buns, just longer and thinner — about 6″ by 1.5-2″) and place them on a parchment-lined baking sheet 1″ apart so they touch as they rise and bake.

 6. Let your buns rise until doubled again — about 45-60 minutes.